akbloodadarsh/Twitter-Sentimental-Analysis/README.md

 - Return preprocessed tweet.

 <a href="https://github.com/akbloodadarsh/Negative-Tweet-Reporter-Automatic/blob/master/twitter_credentials.py">twitter_credentials.py</a>:
-In this file we store our access token,access token secret, consumer key and consumer secret.
+In this file, we store our access token, access token secret, consumer key, and consumer secret.

-**Multinomial Naive Bayes, Random Trees Embedding, Random Forest Regressor, Random Forest Classifier, Multinomial Logistic Regression, Linear Support Vector Classifier, Linear Regression, Linear Classifier, Extra Tree Regressor, Extra Tree Classifier, Decision Tree Classifier, Binary Logistic Regression** get training data,testing data with features for which we have to predict our sentiment then we calculate accuracy score, confusion matrix and ROC(Receiver Operating Characteristic) and AUC(Area Under Curve) and return positive or negative emotions.

 <a href="https://github.com/akbloodadarsh/Twitter-Sentimental-Analysis/blob/master/test.py">test.py</a>:
 - The TwitterAuthenticator class inherits the OAuthHandler class and passes in the credentials to allow access to Twitter’s API features.